POS Lavu Review

 POS Lavu has been making the wise move of investing back in their company and expanding the level of support they offer.
 There’s no separate plan to purchase; it’s included in the monthly subscription.
 A post on the Lavu blog mentions their expanded support, including a help desk that is available 24 hours a day, available by phone, email, or a web interface.
 My own interactions with support were very positive; in one day of testing I inundated them with questions, all of which were answered within a few hours.
 The web interface also has a pretty cool feature: as you type the subject of your request in the “Subject” field, a linked list of related and possibly helpful articles populates itself right below.

-Additionally, there is a Lavu “community forum” website where users and support folks hash things out in the open, good for a newbie looking for answers not addressed elsewhere.
+Additionally, there is a Lavu “community forum” website where users and support folks hash things out in the open, which is good for a newbie looking for answers that may not be addressed elsewhere.
 Their Youtube channel is well developed, with nearly 50 comprehensive videos on everything from basic settings to printer setups, as well as a few clips of Gordon Ramsey teetering on the brink of violent insanity before being soothed back into a state of dreamy calm as he extolls his love of POS Lavu.
 Lavu’s blog is updated frequently, and not just with nonsense chatter: there are legitimate things happening with the company, and its growth is being well documented there.
 Of course, there’s the requisite Facebook and Twitter presences, just because.

 Looking for negative reviews for Lavu on the internet is interesting, in that the content and timing of them contributes to the narrative of a company and software that continues to improve–though not quickly enough for some people.
 In 2011 and 2012, complaints about instability, unpredictable behavior, and terrible support abounded.
 Frustrations over frequent crashes and the behavioral tics of the app (the kind of tics I experienced and described above) are not hard to find.
 Phrases like “absolutely horrendous,” “your POS is a P.O.S.,” and–one of my favorites–“buggy like an August night in Atlanta” can be found all over the place.
 Look through the comments at CNET’s review, the iTunes app store, or even the bottom of this page (from the first time we reviewed Lavu).
 The people who dislike the system really dislike it, by which I mean, they hate it, by which I mean they seem to wish they could somehow bring the software into a living, breathing state just so they can murder it in cold blood and laugh like Vincent Price at the end of Michael Jackson’s Thriller.